 No, something went awry when we all got together in the secret lair and tossed around possible themes for August.
 I was hoping we could try for an issue dedicated to cosplay after the glory that was Anime Expo and the only slightly different glory that was Comi-Con.
 Sadly, schedules were not permitting and the cosplay issue was pushed to a later date.

-So Kevin peered out from under his dracula cape and proposed we focus the issue around the great costuming myths of fandom.
-Now, this was something we could really sink our teeth into.
-An untapped well of pure fanzine gold.
+So Kevin peered out from under his dracula I really don't remember what happened next. cape and proposed we focus the issue around They tell me it took a few weeks to reattach the great costuming myths of fandom.
+Now, my head after I conveyed the preceding senthis was something we could really sink our timents.
+Everything seems to work, for the teeth into.
+An untapped well of pure fanzine most part, but my thought process is a bit... gold. not... cohesive?